-Mitsubishi markets the Mitsubishi Highlander PHEV Aspire as "the world's first plug-in SUV hybrid".
+Mitsubishi markets the Mitsubishi Outlander PHEV Aspire as "the world's first plug-in SUV hybrid".
 CHOICE members Kim and Brett Gosschalk and their six-year-old daughter, Zoe, put up their hands to take this car out for a weekend of family errands, including grocery shopping and a trip to Dural, NSW, for a family picnic.

 The model tested was the top-of-the-range 2L petrol hybrid with single-speed automatic, with manual selection option and five seats.
 A basic version is also available.

 The Gosschalks found it easy to put Zoe in and take her out of the back seat, as there was plenty of space.
 The child seat anchors were very easy to locate on the back of the rear seats, and the window controls were safely out of Zoe's reach.
 While they weren't convinced the rear seat would accommodate three child seats

 , they thought two would be fine – and found the rear seat quite roomy.

 They liked the boot space, finding it easily fits a child's bicycle

 , bags and balls for a family day out.
 They didn't have any issues with space when the front passenger seat was pushed all the way back, as Zoe still had plenty of room.

 Features that impressed the Gosschalks included the design of the seats and their range of adjustments.
 They thought the side mirror visibility was fantastic and liked the dash display of the interaction between the electric and petrol engines.